 Best Workflow Automation Tools for RevOps in 2026

 RevOps teams are the glue between systems that don't talk to each other.
 When marketing marks a lead as qualified, sales needs it routed instantly.
 When a deal closes, onboarding workflows need to trigger.
 When a contact bounces, the CRM record needs updating.
+When enrichment returns new data, fields need to sync across three platforms.
 Workflow automation tools handle these connections without engineering tickets.

-We evaluated automation platforms on what matters to RevOps: integration breadth (does it connect to your CRM, marketing tools, and data sources?), error handling (what happens when a workflow breaks at 2 AM?), pricing predictability, and whether your team can build workflows without writing code.
-The right tool depends on your technical comfort and how many systems you're stitching together.
+We evaluated automation platforms on what matters to RevOps: integration breadth (does it connect to your CRM, marketing tools, and data sources?), error handling (what happens when a workflow breaks at 2 AM?), pricing predictability at scale, and whether your team can build workflows without writing code.
+The right tool depends on your technical comfort, workflow complexity, and how many systems you're stitching together.

-Zapier for simplicity and breadth.
-Make for visual workflow building at lower cost.
-Workato for enterprise-grade automation with governance.
-Tray.io for complex multi-step workflows. n8n for self-hosted control and zero per-task pricing.
-Pipedream for developer-first teams that want code flexibility.
+Zapier for simplicity and breadth with 6,000+ integrations, though it gets expensive at scale.
+Make for visual workflow building at lower per-operation cost, with the best balance of capability and price for most RevOps teams.
+Workato for enterprise-grade automation with IT governance and compliance requirements.
+Tray.io for complex multi-step data transformations that sit between Make's simplicity and Workato's enterprise depth. n8n for self-hosted control with zero per-task pricing and the best AI workflow capabilities.
+Pipedream for developer-first teams that want to write code alongside visual automation components.

 The 6 Best Workflow Automation Tools for RevOps